Hofls/useful-info/useful-info/ideas-strategies-concepts/generic-concepts.md

 * `Antifragile system` - System that gets better when exposed to shocks, disorder, stressors and uncertainty.
     *  E.g. evolution - system that consists of fragile components, gets better over time because only the most adaptive species survive.
     *  Other examples - poison tolerance, muscle growth, free market, learning from mistakes.
-* `Data-driven` - progress in an activity compelled by data, rather than by intuition or by personal experience
+* `Data-driven` - decisions based on hard data (rather than on intuition or personal experience)
     * Also `Metrics driven`, `Facts based`
 * `Red team` - group which plays as opposition in simulated situation
 * `Reverse engineering` - process of object deconstruction, used to reveal its designs, architecture, code